Make Great Facebook T-shirt Ads and Skyrocket Sales

 Facebook Advertising interface is so user-friendly that few actually realize that when you Advertise on Facebook you are joining a massive auction.
 It makes sense then to think that Facebook wants to maximize its profits and the way they will achieve this is by only displaying high-quality (relevant) ads to users so that these ads get high user engagement (money for Facebook).

-Alright, let’s apply this knowledge and learn how effective Facebook ads that sell t-shirts look like.
+Alright, enough history, let’s learn the best tips and tricks abouthow effective Facebook ads that sell t-shirts look like.

 How to Decrease Facebook Ads Cost and Increase Effectiveness

 T-shirt business owners fail and end up wasting their hard earned money when they fail to define what it is that they want to achieve when investing on a Facebook Ad campaign or by boosting a post.